Getting ready for pregnancy: Preconception health

 Your family health history can help your provider:

 - Identify health conditions that run in your or your partner’s family or ethnic group.
 An ethnic group is a group of people, often from the same country, who share language or culture.
 Certain genetic conditions, like sickle cell disease and Tay-Sachs disease, are more common in people from certain ethnic groups.
 For example, people who are Ashkenazi Jews are more likely than others to have Tay-Sachs and other genetic conditions.

 - Find the cause of a condition you had in a past pregnancy.
 Your provider may use tests like blood tests or ultrasound to help find the cause of the condition.
 Getting treatment often can lower the chances of you having the same complication in another pregnancy.

 - Treat health conditions before pregnancy.
 Some chronic (long-lasting) health conditions can lead to pregnancy problems and, sometimes, birth defects.
 Getting treatment before pregnancy for conditions like diabetes, high blood pressure, lupus and PKU, can improve your chances of having a healthy pregnancy and a healthy baby.

 What is folic acid?

 Folic acid is a B vitamin that every cell in your body needs for healthy growth and development.
-If you take it before and during early pregnancy, it can help protect your baby from birth defects of the brain and spine called neural tube defects.
+Taking it before and during early pregnancy can help protect your baby from birth defects of the brain and spine called neural tube defects.
 Birth defects are health conditions that are present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, in how the body develops or in how the body works.

 Does your weight before you get pregnant affect your pregnancy?